 The main difference between Open Banking and PSD2 is that Open Banking is UK only and requires the largest banks to provide API access for no cost, while PSD2 covers more banks and PSPs but does not mandate free access.

 Five things businesses need to know about Open Banking (PSD2)

 Your connections are more secure because you no longer have to share sensitive credentials with third-party service providers.
 Instead, your financial service providers connect directly with your bank with your consent.

 This gives you complete control of who can access your financial data.
 You can grant specific permission to third parties and withdraw it at any time.

 2. Open Banking (PSD2) will increase innovation in the banking sector

-Open Banking (PSD2) was an initiative designed to increase competition among financial service providers.
+Open Banking (PSD2) is an initiative designed to increase competition among financial service providers.

 This means it should lower the cost of banking services for small business owners, make it easier to set up new connections and allow you to quickly take advantage of innovative products as they develop.